 Communication channels: Consider all potential channels of communication you’ll want to employ throughout the project’s lifecycle.
-This might include email updates, reports, or meetings.
+This might include email updates, reports, or project management meetings.
 Try to also consider which channels are most appropriate for each audience and message.
 In other words, consider the types of situations where informal meetings are acceptable versus the kinds of messages that may require a formal report.

 Style of communicating: Give some thought to the style of communication you’ll want to use for each channel, including how much detail you’ll aim to provide as well as how formal your language will be.
 For example, maybe weekly update emails will be more informal and provide a broad overview of the project status, whereas monthly reports will go into significant detail.

 Schedule: Establishing a general timeline for project communication is one of the most important parts of your plan.
 Your project’s messaging schedule will help set your team’s expectations for both when they’ll be hearing from you as well as when they can expect to provide their own updates.